Top

 Evaluation and Consultation

-During your first appointment at the Laser and Skin Surgery Center of Indiana (LASSI), we will go over your medical history, examine your scalp, and discuss your options for hair restoration.
-If your hair loss is treatable, we will proceed with treatment.
+During your first appointment at the Laser and Skin Surgery Center of Indiana (LASSI), we will review your medical history, examine your scalp, and discuss treatment options for your hair loss.

 Protect Your Scalp!